 4. Be persistent despite obstacles

 Learning to be patient and keep applying strategies to overcome obstacles may seem daunting when progressing toward your goals.
-However, remaining consistent in your actions and maintaining your perseverance no matter what kind of difficulties you come across may not only help you achieve your goals, it can help you develop and nurture the growth mindset you might also be trying to develop.
+Remaining consistent in your actions and maintaining your perseverance no matter what kind of difficulties you come across may not only help you achieve your goals, but it can help you develop and nurture the growth mindset you might also be trying to develop.

 5. Learn to accept your limits